 Stage three: the growth stage

 Your startup is now bringing in money, and profits are rapidly growing.
 Awesome!

 Growing your company brings brand new challenges though.
 You may need to look at bringing on new staff, introducing formal processes to keep customers happy, and starting to advertise to bring in more conversions.
 This is where you continue to build your brand and expand your customer base.
 You should use social media platforms such as Facebook, Twitter, Instagram, LinkedIn, and Google+ to promote your business.

 You need to make decisions at this stage carefully.
 Hiring the wrong talent or introducing new products without doing the right research may cause problems later on.
 There are also external factors to take into consideration, like competitors, industry trends, and the ever-changing state of the economy.

-Stage four: the maturity stage (also known as the saturation stage in startup lifecycle phases)
+Stage four: the maturity stage

 The maturity stage is generally the longest of the 5 stages of the startup lifecycle.
 At the mature stage, you will need to make sure that you have a good understanding of how your business works.
 You must also understand how to manage your finances, employees, customers, suppliers, and other stakeholders.

 Once you’ve expanded your business, you may find that sales and profits eventually peak and then stabilize.
 To jump-start sales, you may want to look at reinventing your business.
 For example, you could look at selling to a brand new target audience or introducing a new product.

 What goes up eventually comes down.
 This is when sales slow and profits decline